 The list goes on.

 You don’t have to be stuck in analysis paralysis, however.
 There are some simple guidelines that can help you decide which car is right for you, whether it’s a newer car with lots of miles, an older car with low miles, or something in between.

 First of all, what constitutes low miles for an older car?
 Generally, any car that has seen fewer than 10,000 miles per year since it was new can be considered relatively low-mileage.
 That means a 15-year-old car might have 150,000 miles and still be a “low-mileage” car—even though it might only have another 20,000 or 30,000 miles, if that, before it needs a major (read: expensive) service.

 Some older cars may have seen fewer than 5,000 miles per year, making that 15-year-old example above a 50,000-75,000-mile car.
-Here, it might seem like a great idea—that older car has a nice vintage look and feel, it appears to be in good shape, and it should have another 75,000-100,000 miles of life in it, at least, right?
+Here, it might seem like a great idea where that older car has a nice vintage look and feel, it appears to be in good shape, and it should have at least another 75,000-100,000 miles of life in it, right?
 Well, maybe.

 On the flip side, buying a newer car with higher miles holds its own challenges.
-Newer cars, being newer, have had fewer opportunities for mistreatment, abandonment, or neglect, so they can often be in much better shape to the naked eye—but that shiny coat of paint and clean interior may hide issues just beneath.
+Newer cars, being newer, have had fewer opportunities for mistreatment, abandonment, or neglect.
+They can often be in much better shape to the naked eye, but that shiny coat of paint and clean interior may be hiding issues.

 Again, with the newer, higher-mileage car, it’s important to know the history of the specific car you’re buying, and the same tools that help with the older, low-mileage car’s purchase can help here, including Instamotor’s Trust and Safety Report.